-- 5.6 CIPFA's Prudential Code requires the council to set authorised limits and operational boundaries for its total external debt.
-These are detailed in paragraphs 7.6 and 7.7 of the 2020/21 Prudential Indicators report (report 90/20), with a description of each given in the Appendix of the same report. - 5.7 In terms of monitoring these boundaries, a comparison of the council's external debt position, capital financing requirement and both the authorised limit and operational boundary is made on a regular basis as this forms part of the weekly report on Angus' treasury position provided to senior managers within the Finance service including the Section 95 Officer.
+- 5.8 CIPFA's Prudential Code requires the council to set authorised limits and operational boundaries for its total external debt.
+These are detailed in paragraphs 7.6 and 7.7 of the 2021/22 Prudential Indicators report (report 77/21), with a description of each given in the appendix of the same report. - In terms of monitoring these boundaries, a comparison of the council's external debt position, capital financing requirement and both the authorised limit and operational boundary is made on a regular basis as this forms part of the weekly report on Angus' treasury position provided to senior managers within the Finance service, including the Section 95 Officer (Director of Finance).